Myrsy/Myrsy/README.md

 ### Hi there 👋

+I'm an engineering student pursuing a career in data-analytics or data science!

+I use GitHub mostly as a portfolio for my (course) projects.

 <!--
 **Myrsy/Myrsy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.